 Homemade blueberry juice is just as easy to make and almost as nice to drink – you just add blueberries instead of mint although rather than adding them whole like you really should, we thought we’d blend ours in the blender with a little water before we added it.
 It was still delicious but it was definitely more blueberry than lemonade flavour doing it our way.

-Homemade lemonade is our new favourite drink for the Summer.
+Homemade mint lemonade is definitely our new favourite drink for the Summer.